Classification of some graded not necessarily associative division algebras I: Standard bases

-We remak now, that if we have a twisted group algebra $({\cal A};\ G,\rr, \{1,-1\},$ $C)$, then we can always adopt a normalized left-- (or right--) standard basis whose corresponding structure constant of $G$ is in $\{1,-1\}$ (since not every basis change maintain this feature).
+We remark now, that if we have a twisted group algebra $({\cal A};\ G,\rr, \{1,-1\},$ $C)$, then we can always adopt a left-- (or right--) standard basis whose corresponding structure constant of $G$ is in $\{1,-1\}$ (since not every basis change maintains this feature).
 The reason for that is simple.
-Assume we have a basis $\{\hat{v}_g| g\in g\}$ for ${\cal A}$ with corresponding structure constant $\hat{C}$ of $G$ in $\{1,-1\}$.
-Let $\{g_1,\cdots,g_m\}$ be a minimal generating set of $G$ as in the previous definition.
-We adopt $v_e:=\hat{v}_{e}=1$ and $v_{g_i}:=\hat{v}_{g_i},\ i=1,\cdots,m$.
-Using these we can construct a normalized left-- (or right--) standard basis as explained above, whose corresponding structure constant turns out to be also in $\{1,-1\}$.
-The reason for that is that the monomials with factors of the form $\hat{v}_{e}$ or $\hat{v}_{g_i}$ used to define the $v_g$ (no matter which configuration of parenthesis) will be reduced to a product of structure constant factors $\hat{C}(g_i,g_j)$ or 1's (since the structure constant is unital) times a resulting $\hat{v}_{g}$.
-Hence, either $v_{g}= \hat{v}_{g}$ or $v_{g}= -\hat{v}_{g}$ occur.
-And the products $ v_g\cdot v_h=C(g,h)v_{gh}$, will have structure constant that can differ from $\hat{C}(g,h)$ only by a sign.
-The normalization will maintain the one underlying the older basis, since $v_{g_i}=\hat{v}_{g_i}$.
-Accordingly, {\bf adopting a normalized left-- (or right--) standard basis will constitute no constraint of generality}.
+Assume we have a basis $\{v'_g| g\in g\}$ for ${\cal A}$ with corresponding unital structure constant $C'$ of $G$ in $\{1,-1\}$.
+We adopt $v_e:=v'_{e}=1$ and using the relative normalizations we can construct a left-- (or right--) standard basis as explained above, whose corresponding structure constant turns out to be also in $\{1,-1\}$.
+The terms with factors of the form $v'_{g_i}$, with the $g_i$'s generators of G used to define the basis element $v_g$ (no matter which configuration of parenthesis) will be reduced to a product of structure constant factors $C'(g_i,g_j)$ or $\pm 1$'s times a resulting $v'_{g}$.
+Hence, either $v_{g}= v'_{g}$ or $v_{g}= -v'_{g}$ occur.
+The products $ v_g\cdot v_f=C(g,f)v_{gf}$ have a $C(g,f)$ that can differ from $C'(g,h)$ only by a sign. {\bf Adopting a left-- (or right--) standard basis will constitute no constraint of generality}.